epfl-ada/ada-2022-project-adlucere2022/README.md

 As our second approach we manage to make three significant separations of the movies based on plot summaries depending on whether they “belong” to one of 3 computed categories named factors.
 We assigned each movie to one of them and since we have three groups of movies we perform statistical analysis running T-tests on mean proportions for our categorical variables and means for the numeric variables.

 ### Statistical IMDb Score Analysis
+For the statistical analysis partwe first discretize the imdb average rating into 5 quantiles analogously to ratings in terms of number of stars.
+We then split the dataset into two categories: movies with 5-star ratings and movies with ratings below 5 stars.First, we conduct t-tests to determine if the difference in the mean values of the features between 5-star and non-5-star movies is statistically significant.This requires a large number of comparisons, thus the standard p-value of 0.05 needs to be corrected.We therefore sort the features by increasing order of p-value and in the end we filter out the features most likely to have a strong effect on success by analyzing the mean differences between the features after standardization.